The virtual event has been around for a while—but never as prevalent as it has been in the past few years (ahem

 Like we mentioned earlier, finding a swag supplier who will ship to individuals, rather than purely in bulk, is key here.

 When it comes to swag, our team at Real Thread has you covered, from cozy, comfortable swag for your attendees to wear at home, or custom face masks that keep them protected, we're ready to help you send some virtual event swag to attendees that they will wear and love.
-Browse products on our Products Page, or get in touch w.
+Browse products on our Products Page, or get in touch with us.